mendersoftware/mender-docs/06.Artifact-creation/08.Create-a-custom-Update-Module/docs.md

 mkdir -p /var/www
 ```

-Your Mender client is now able to handle Artifacts of type `web-file` (see below for the exact relation between the name of the Update Module and the type of the Artifact).
+Your Mender Client is now able to handle Artifacts of type `web-file` (see below for the exact relation between the name of the Update Module and the type of the Artifact).

 ### Create an Artifact with a payload for the new Update Module